Dictatorship: Latin America

-Dictatorships in Latin America persisted into the 20th century, and further military coups established new regimes, often in the name of nationalism.
+Dictatorships in Latin America were developed late into the 19th century and persisted into the 20th century like the Porfiriato of Mexico, and further military coups established new regimes, often in the name of nationalism.
 After a brief period of democratization, Latin America underwent a rapid transition toward dictatorship in the 1930s.
 Populist movements were strengthened following the economic turmoil of the Great Depression, producing populist dictatorships in several Latin American countries.
 European fascism was imported to Latin America as well, and the Vargas Era of Brazil was heavily influenced by the corporatism practiced in fascist Italy.